SPARK Innovation Competition

 What is it?

 SPARK is a 24 hour (Nov.
-9-10) think-tank style competition giving you the chance to solve real-world problems alongside professional engineers, scientists and corporate representatives.
-Hosted by Drexel’s Institute for Energy and the Environment, Villanova University, Temple University and national engineering company O'Brien & Gere (OBG), students will be asked to present solutions to meet industry needs.
+8 - 9) think-tank style competition giving you the chance to solve real-world problems alongside professional engineers, scientists and corporate representatives.
+Hosted by Drexel’s Institute for Energy and the Environment, Villanova University, Temple University, Penn State University and national engineering company O'Brien & Gere (OBG), students will be asked to present solutions to meet industry needs.

 Who should participate?

-The competition is open to all Drexel, Villanova and Temple University undergraduate and graduate students interested in creating solutions to real world energy, water and environment issues.
+The competition is open to all Drexel, Villanova, Temple University and Penn State undergraduate and graduate students interested in creating solutions to real world energy, water and environment issues.

 Why should you participate?